First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Results

 which is derived based on the Markov approximation \cite{suter85,Ernst.1998nti}, see also the derivation of the weak-coupling Lindblad formalism \cite{breue06}.
 The key aspect for this approach to be valid is that the ZQ correlation must die out much faster than the slow diffusion process that we want to capture.
 Only if this is fulfilled, a mono-exponential correlation ensues.
 The condition for well-separated time scales needs to be checked carefully before using \eqref{eqn:TSD_ptbtheory}.
 SpinDMFT and its capability to compute the ZQ line in time is particularly useful in this regard.
 However, as we mentioned before, the experimental comparison of ZQ lines can only be done on a qualitative level, since the true line shape is not known.
 The comparison with the inhomogeneous calculation favors orientation 2c, but a clear statement cannot be made as it is difficult to quantify the errors from measurement.

-It is worth mentioning that the ZQ formalism is indeed adequate for malonic acid.
+It is worth mentioning that the calculation via the ZQ line (henceforth ZQ formalism) is indeed adequate for malonic acid.
 This can be clearly seen in \refsuptab{tab:malnac:TSDhom} and \refsuptab{tab:malnac:TSDinhom}, where we list the calculated time constants $\TSD$.
 The time constants obtained by exponential fits of the direct simulation hardly differ from those obtained by \refeqn{eqn:TSD_ptbtheory}.
 This observation was also made experimentally, i.e., the measured ZQ time leads to approximately the same $\TSD$ as the one directly measured \cite{suter85}. \emph{A posteriori}, this is not surprising, as the ZQ correlation decays on a time scale of about $10-100~\microsecond$, which is 2-3 orders of magnitude faster than the spin diffusion between the carbon spins.
 Therefore, the ZQ formalism, which is based on a separation of time scales, is well justified for malonic acid.
 However, we emphasize that direct calculation of spin diffusion using spinDMFT may also be used in situations where this separation is not given.
 This is certainly relevant in simulations of spatial spin diffusion, where the bath spins are indistinguishable from the spins between which the polarization transfer occurs.
+This is typically the case for proton spin diffusion, which is very important in the field of NMR.